 What Are the Benefits of Having a Spill Containment Plan?

 Even if your facility and its inventory aren’t large enough to require spill containment as dictated by OSHA regulations, it’s still a good idea to seriously consider.
 To begin, spill containment equipment is considered more environmentally sound than some of the alternatives, such as absorbent spill kits.
-Not only do these spill containment systems have a higher containment capacity than absorbent kits do, they are reusable as opposed to disposable, making them a better pick from an environmental standpoint.
+Not only do these spill containment systems have a higher containment capacity than absorbent kits do, but they are also reusable as opposed to disposable, making them a better pick from an environmental standpoint.

 Taking the right spill containment measures can also add up to significant savings for your company in the event a spill ever does occur.
 Spill containment equipment drastically reduces the possible impact on surrounding areas, whether that’s the natural outside environment or your actual facility grounds.
-They can also help retain and save some of the spilled resource, taking the edge off replacement costs.
+They can also help retain and save some of the spilled resources, taking the edge off replacement costs.

 What Kinds of Spill Containment Equipment Options Are Available to Me?